Marilyn Van Derbur

 Marilyn Elaine Van Derbur (born June 16, 1937) is an American author, motivational speaker, and beauty pageant titleholder.

 In July 1957, she was crowned Miss Colorado 1957.
 On September 7, 1957, she was crowned Miss America 1958 in Atlantic City, New Jersey, by the outgoing Miss America 1957, Marian McKnight.

 Biography

 Early life and education

 Marilyn Van Derbur was born on June 16, 1937, in Denver, Colorado, the youngest of four daughters to a family in the Denver mortuary business.
 (The lighted cross on Mount Lindo southwest of Denver was built so Van Derbur's grandmother could see her husband's final resting place from her home in Park Hill.)
-She attended East High School, graduating in 1955, and the University of Colorado, where she earned a degree in English literature with Phi Beta Kappa honors in 1960.
+She attended East High School, graduating in 1955, and the University of Colorado Boulder, where she earned a degree in English literature with Phi Beta Kappa honors in 1960.